BitMiracle/libjpeg.net/LibJpeg.NET/readme.txt

 code, not just to the unmodified library.
 If you use our work, you ought to acknowledge us.

-Permission is NOT granted for the use of any Bit Miracle author's name or company name in advertising or publicity relating to this software or products derived from it.
-This software may be referred to only as "the Bit Miracle's software".
+Permission is NOT granted for the use of any Bit Miracle authors names or company name in advertising or publicity relating to this software or products derived from it.
+This software may be referred to only as "a Bit Miracle's software".

 We specifically permit and encourage the use of this software as the basis of commercial products, provided that all warranty or liability claims are